 It’s worth utilising our free late payment letter templates to show them you mean business.
-There are also some other simple steps you can take – outlined in our credit control guide – that can help when you’ve invoiced a client and received no payment.
+There are also some other simple steps you can take – outlined in our credit control guide – that can help when you’ve created a bespoke invoice template, sent it to your client and received no payment.

 “Can I just pick your brain about…”